jeppesens/secure-mac-guide/README.md

 sudo brew services restart dnsmasq
 ```

-Then enable DNSMASQ for each interface on your Mac:
+[OPTIONAL] Then enable DNSMASQ for each interface on your Mac:

 ```sh
 networksetup -listallnetworkservices 2>/dev/null | grep -v '*' | while read x ; do